Kicksaw-Consulting/django-s3-csv-2-sfdc/README.md

 # High-level Example

-Using the `Orchestrator` class, you can skip manually setting up the a lot of the above steps.
+Using the `Orchestrator` class, you can skip manually setting up a lot of the above steps.
 This class is intended to be subclassed, and should provide plenty of options for overriding methods to better suit your use-case.